All Episodes

 61% approved it before it was implemented.

-Now that it's implemented, that 61%'s down to 47, and it's falling.
+Now that it's implemented, that 61% is down to 47 and it's falling.

 But yet, remember, we were told for years that once people got to know more about it, the more they would love it.

-Kathleen Sibelius told us that.
+Kathleen Sebelius told us that.

 Pelosi told us that.

-I think even the Messiah himself, the one told us that.
+I think even the Messiah himself, the one, told us that.

-Well, you know, as we wrote it up, people are gonna use it, they're gonna realize how much they like and how much they've missed it, how much how great it is.
+They're going to realize how much they like it and how much they've missed it and how great it is.

 But instead, the more people know about Obamacare, the more they loathe it.